HBizzy/COMP2001-Report/trail-microservice/README.md

 This microservice implements measures to mitigate common vulnerabilities as outlined by the OWASP Top 10.
 Ensure to validate inputs and handle authentication and authorization appropriately.

-## Swagger Documentation

-The API is documented using Swagger for easy reference and testing.
-Access the Swagger UI at `/swagger` after running the microservice.

 ## License